tmort/wpsocialite/README.md

 When using this method, be sure to include "large" or "small" inside the function (as seen above) to define which style WPSocialite will use to display your social links.

+You can also use the shortcode [wpsocialite size="large"] or [wpsocialite size="small"] in a post or page and it will display the social sharing buttons anywhere you like.

 ## Disable Script Loading

 By dropping the following code into your wp-config.php file you will tell the plugin to not load its CSS and Javascript and give you the ability to add it manually.